Skip to contents

 A data frame with one row per match, including:

-• Original columns from data (or only return_cols, if specified)
+• Optional columns from the input data (if data_return_cols specified)

 • pattern, the first regex pattern matched in each row